Admit with Confidence. Protect Revenue Before Start of Care.

 Deterministic + AI verification

 Binary CMS rules are enforced deterministically.
 AI handles extraction and reasoning.
-Citations pass three verification layers before reaching your team.
+Citations pass multiple verification layers before reaching your team.

 View additional safeguards